benkcwong/benkcwong.github.io/content/home/about.md

 I am an Epidemiologist at the Centre for Global Health Research in St. Michael's Hospital.
 We generate and disseminate evidence-based research quantifying the major causes of premature mortality among the world's poorest populations.
 Our research areas include maternal and child health, gender inequalities, tobacco control, and health policy/economics.

-This is my (not-so-private) hideaway for tinkering with quantitative analysis methods, data viz techniques, and communicating science to a broader audience.
+This is my (not-so-private) hideaway for tinkering with data analysis and visualization, as well as communicating science to a broader audience.

 "We think our job is to ensure health and survival.
 But really it is larger than that.
 It is to enable well-being." - Atul Gawande